ngUpgraders/ng-forward/README.md

 }
 ```

-It is important to note that unlike `@Component`, `@Directive` does not create a new, isolate scope by default nor does it expose your directive's controller on the scope.
+It is important to note that unlike `@Component`, `@Directive` does not create a new isolate scope by default nor does it expose your directive's controller on the scope.

 ### Filter
 The `@Filter` decorator let's you write class-based filters similar to Angular 2's Pipes: